Smoking and risk of stroke

 • cigarette smoking and passive smoking are both significant independent risk factors for ischemic stroke (1.5-2 fold risk) [Peters, 2013]

-• the excess risk of stroke is at least as great in women as in men
+• the excess risk of stroke is sex-independent

 • the risk depends on the number of cigarettes smoked and the presence of hypertension (Shah, 2010)

-• risk of stroke is twice as high in heavy smokers as in moderate smokers (< 20 cigarettes/d)
+• the risk of stroke is twice as high in heavy smokers compared with moderate smokers (< 20 cigarettes/day)

 • smoking is also an independent risk factor for silent brain infarcts